Alderman/D3/D3-Prototype/README.md

 5. (Optional) Set your domain as "Primary" to replace your wallet address in supported dApps

 This multi-chain resolution capability enables true cross-chain functionality, allowing one domain to serve as a universal identifier across the Web3 ecosystem.

+## Bitcoin Address Support

+This application now fully supports Bitcoin addresses in several formats:

+- **SegWit Addresses**: Starting with `bc1` (bech32 format)
+- **Legacy Addresses**: Starting with `1` (P2PKH format)
+- **Script Addresses**: Starting with `3` (P2SH format)

+The application will:
+1. Automatically detect the Bitcoin address format
+2. Display the appropriate wallet type in the profile view
+3. Use the correct API endpoints for reverse resolution
+4. Show a helpful message when no domains are found for the address

+Note that Bitcoin addresses must have a domain registered on D3.app before they'll show up in reverse resolution lookups.

 ## Technologies Used